Philadelphia Phillies come back from 5 runs down, stun Houston Astros in 10th inning to win World Series Game 1 - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jill Martin, Matias Grez and Homero De la Fuente contributed to this report.
+CNN’s Matias Grez and Homero De la Fuente contributed to this report.